crust-firmware/crust/README.md

 patchsets are mostly glue to load and run Crust, but they also include some configuration changes that make testing the firmware easier.

+Users and contributors are encouraged to join `#crust` on freenode to discuss the firmware and related power management topics.

 [ar100]: https://linux-sunxi.org/AR100
 [or1k]: http://openrisc.io/